-Back in your data quality project, go to the Data rules tab and click on the Import rules and definitions button.
+From your data quality project, go to the Data rules tab, and click Import rules and definitions.

-In the pop-up window, click on Add file and choose the HealthcareAnalysis-rules.xml file you downloaded earlier.
-Once the file has been uploaded, click Next.
+In the pop-up window, click Add file, and choose the HealthcareAnalysis-rules.xml file that you downloaded earlier.
+After the file has been uploaded, click Next.

-On the next screen, you can see three checkboxes, each representing a data rule definition, in the uploaded file.
-Ensure that all three are checked and click Import.
+On the next screen, you see three checkboxes in the uploaded file, each representing a data rule definition.
+Ensure that all three are checked, and click Import.

-You will see a notification that the assets were imported successfully.
+You see a notification that the assets were imported successfully.
 Click Close.

-Back on the Data rules tab, click the Refresh button to refresh the list of rules and expand All.
-You can see that three new records are now available under All.
+From the Data rules tab, click Refresh to refresh the list of rules and expand Rules in project.
+You see that three new records are now available under Rules in project.

 Create data rule

 You can now create a data rule using one of the imported data definitions.

 Go back to the Data assets tab, and click PATIENTS.